-Again you have the combination of dark ink and color.
+Again, you have the combination of dark ink and color.
 It holds its own and is very different.

 This is a magnificent tattoo.
-The work is top notch and the leaning ship in front next to the small boat on its side really looks great.
+The work is top-notch and the leaning ship in front next to the small boat on its side really looks great.
 How about that rocky shoal in the foreground and the map at the top in the background?
 Everything about this design is of the highest quality.

 Portrait of a Man Driving a Boat

 The portrait tattoo below is memorable in terms of subject matter as well as quality.
 You get the sense of winsomeness and a lazy, unhurried day as the boat chugs along.
 Another element that works is the subtle blending of the yellow in the background with the shadow.
 The only negative to me is the loud red color.
-But still, a very nice job.
+But still, it's a very nice job.

 Boats and ships really work well in a variety of scenarios.
 Older ships are great subjects and do translate seamlessly and compellingly to tattoo designs.
-They are definitely worth taking a serious look at when researching to tattoo ideas.
+They are definitely worth taking a serious look at when researching tattoo ideas.

 - Ships and Sea Life Tattoos